Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/MMF/processing.rst

 Now, you can create a new model and drag all the algorithms into it!
 Make sure to **only** set inputs as paths to files where they are acutally inputs from pre-processing.
-Otherwise use an |processing|:guilabel:`Algorithm output` from a previous algorithm.
+Otherwise use an |processingAlgorithm|:guilabel:`Algorithm output` from a previous algorithm.
 It should look like this:

 .. figure:: img/model_all.png